CoordAR: One-Reference 6D Pose Estimation of Novel Objects via Autoregressive Coordinate Map Generation: Experiments

 \paragraph{Generalization to Real-world Novel Objects} We first evaluate our method on Real275~\cite{wang2019normalized} and Toyota-Light~\cite{hodan2018bop} for performance on real-world novel objects.
 Real275 contains 18 different real-world scenes comprising 42 unique objects across 6 categories, while Toyota-Light includes 21 rigid household objects under 5 different lighting conditions.
 As shown in Tab. \ref{tab:comparison}, our method surpasses the existing methods in both AR and ADD(-S) metrics, demonstrating excellent generalization to real-world novel objects.
 Qualitative results of the two datasets can be found in the appendix.

 \paragraph{Occluded Scenes} The YCB-V~\cite{xiang2017posecnn} dataset contains numerous occluded scenes, including cases where even the first reference view is occluded.
 As displayed in rows 4 to 7 of Fig. \ref{fig:qualitative}, our method exhibits robustness when the query and reference are occluded.
 We also observe that our method performs well when the object frame is ill-defined (see row 6), suggesting that our method is independent of the definition of the canonical object frame.
-As demonstrated in Tab. \ref{tab:ycbv_data}, we observe a slightly lower ADD AUC compared to One2Any~\cite{liu2025one2any}.
-Note that YCB-V contains texture-rich food containers that are geometrically symmetric but have different texture-influenced symmetry definitions during evaluation, such as the \textit{tomato\_soup\_can}.
-In such cases, ADD AUC may penalize predictions that are geometrically correct but differ in texture alignment (see the appendix for more details).
-Nevertheless, our method achieves a significantly higher ADD-S AUC than existing single-view methods, which is important for applications that emphasize geometric perception.
+While we observe a slightly lower ADD AUC in Tab. \ref{tab:ycbv_data} compared to One2Any~\cite{liu2025one2any}, our method achieves a significantly higher ADD-S AUC than existing single-view methods.
+We attribute this discrepancy to a bias in the YCB-V evaluation protocol.
+Note that YCB-V contains texture-rich food containers that are geometrically symmetric but have different texture-based symmetry definitions during evaluation, such as the \textit{tomato\_soup\_can}.
+In such cases, ADD AUC can penalize predictions that are geometrically correct but differ in texture alignment, even though they achieve strong performance under the ADD-S metric (see the full YCB-V results in the appendix for details).
+Interestingly, when switching to the first frame of each scene as the reference, our method outperforms One2Any in both ADD AUC and ADD-S AUC, as demonstrated by the pose tracking results reported in the appendix.

 \paragraph{Large View Variations} To evaluate robustness to large viewpoint variations, a comparison is conducted on the LINEMOD~\cite{hinterstoisser2011multimodal} dataset.
 This dataset features multiple texture-less objects, such as a toy ape and a hole-puncher.
 The images are captured by circling around each object, resulting in significant viewpoint variations.
 As displayed in Tab. \ref{tab:lm_data}, our approach achieves the highest performance across the majority of objects compared with single-view-based methods.
 Qualitative results are shown in rows 1 to 4 of Fig. \ref{fig:qualitative}.
 Notably, our method succeeds in estimating the pose of the top view (see row 2), the side view (see row 3), and even the back view (see row 1).
 While our method does not surpass the state-of-the-art multi-view approaches, it demonstrates overall superiority over OnePose~\cite{sun2022onepose} and achieves better performance on several objects compared to OnePose++~\cite{he2022onepose++}.